Table of Contents

 The visitors are also able to drop into one of the 8 small islands in the wetland.
-The most popular island is “Madol duwa”, which featured as a place for fun-filled activities in one of the novels (Madol Duwa) written by Martin Wickramasinghe.
+The most popular island is “Madol Duwa”, which featured as a place for fun-filled activities in one of the novels (Madol Duwa) written by Martin Wickramasinghe.
 These islands are formed by the lush mangrove swamps.
 The tour will last about 2 hours giving you the pleasure to live with untamed wilderness.
-Madol duwa boat tour gives you perfect opportunity to see many mangrove species including 10 mangrove species endemic to Sri Lanka.
+Madol Duwa boat tour is popular in Sri Lanka, especially among the local people, that gives you perfect opportunity to see many mangrove species including 10 mangrove species endemic to Sri Lanka.

 Keep your antenna up and have your attention on mangrove roots that are shoot-up from the muddy surface, these roots are coated with a variety of creatures such as barnacle, oyster and crab.
 Mangrove forests with dense and intertwining roots are well stocked with many fish species, shrimps and crabs and very valuable fish feeding ground.

 In addition to the natural attractions and scenery, Kataluwa Purana Raja Maha Vihara (Kathaluwa Buddhist Temple) is one of the important cultural attractions as well as a religious and historical site in the lagoon.